 All teams and organisations have agreed to unite together in order to provide what support they could, given the devastation of the current bushfire season which is of a scale we have never witnessed before.

 The Canberra Raiders have announced their support for "We Are One" through a number of joint initiatives with the NRL, including free entry to their round one match against the Gold Coast Titans on March 13 at GIO Stadium for RFS and SES volunteers.
-There will also be a collection organised at this match to support the appeal, while a portion of ticket sales will also be donated.
+There will also be a collection organised at this match to support the appeal.

 A number of Canberra Raiders players have also pledged their efforts to the cause, including Curtis Scott who has already raised over $20,000 through a Go Fund Me page.
 An online memorabilia auction is also being organised, where players will donate several personally owned and signed items.
 This auction will go live in the coming weeks.